Date, System Uptime and Clock:

 4 large, 304 duplicates, 0 failures

-Expired denotehow many fragments were expired when the firewall failed to reassemble them in a 20 seconds time frame owhen due to memory exhaustion, they could not be kept imemory anymore.
+them in a 20 seconds time frame or when due to memory exhaustion, they could not be kept in memory anymore.

-Failures – denotes the number of fragmented packets that were received that could not be successfully re-assembled.
+– denotes the number of fragmented packets that were received that could not be successfully re-assembled.

-The number of failures should be viewed in contexwith the amount of fragmentation occurring and relative to the total packet throughput (netstat –i).
-The values ipstat are accumulative and large valuemay actually be relatively small to the total packet throughput.
-However, if there is a significant number against
+are accumulative and large values may actually be relatively small to the total packet throughput.
+However, if there is a significant number

-failures then the cause of the issue should be traced to determine if there is a way to mitigate it.
+„failures‟ then the cause of the issue should be traced to determine if there is a way to mitigate it.

-In the above example output 1.8% of fragments that were received had to be expired by thfirewall but as there were no failures it implies that the fragments were subsequently re-transmitted and successfully re-assembled by the firewall so no packets were lost.
+were received had to be expired by the firewall but as there were no failures it implies that the fragments were subsequently re-transmitted

-If the source of fragmentation is external there is little that can be done to alleviate the problem but if iis internal, reducing the mtu size on the offending server may resolve the problem.
+but if it is internal, reducing the mtu size on the offending server may resolve the problem.

 Post a Comment